SalesforceCommerceCloud/b2c-crm-sync/README.md

 > This CLI command automates the steps outlined above.
 Automation results will be output through the CLI.
 If successful, a browser tab will be opened to the created scratchOrg.

-12. In your scratchOrg, enter Setup and find the User avatar in the header (the avatar should look like Astro, and be displayed in the upper right corner of the browser.
+12. In your scratchOrg, enter Setup and find the User avatar in the header (the avatar should look like Astro, and be displayed in the upper right corner of the browser).
 Hovering over Astro will display the label "View Profile".

 13. Click on the User avatar and select the option titled **Settings**.
 From the settings menu, click on the option titled **Reset Security Token** to generate a new token for your scratchOrg user.